David-Haim/concurrencpp/README.md

 	std::weak_ptr<timer_queue> get_timer_queue() const;

 	/*
-		Returns the frequency in millesconds the timer was defined with.
+		Returns the frequency in milliseconds the timer was defined with.
 		Throws concurrencpp::errors::empty_timer is *this is empty.
 	*/
 	size_t get_frequency() const;